Dr. Ann Hornschemeierann.hornschemeier AT nasa DOT gov

 Dr. Andy Ptak got his PhD in Physics from the University of Maryland, College Park in 1997, working at NASA/GSFC with Pete Serlemitsos and Rich Mushotzky on X-ray observations of starburst galaxies and low-luminosity active galactic nuclei.
 His current interests are in the X-ray properties of starburst galaxies, particularly hot gas and ultra-luminous X-ray sources (ULXs), and in active galactic nuclei.
 He also has a strong interest in astrophysics software development, having written an automated analysis program for Chandra and XMM-Newton data that produced one of the first serendipitous source catalogs for Chandra and XMM-Newton (www.xassist.org).
 He is a member of the LSST galaxy and astrostatistics science teams.
-He is currently a member of the NuSTAR starburst and ULX teams, and is working on strategies for future strategic and explorer X-ray missions.
+He is currently the NuSTAR mission scientist, HST deputy project scientist for operations, and NASA Athena deputy study scientist.
 Prior to coming to GSFC he worked as a post-doc under Prof. Richard Griffiths at Carnegie-Mellon University (1997-2001) and as a research scientist at the Johns Hopkins University (2001-2010).

 Web page: http://astroantara.wordpress.com/

-Dr. Antara Basu-Zych (CV) received her Ph.D. in astronomy from Columbia University in Jan.
+Dr. Antara Basu-Zych (CV), received her Ph.D. in astronomy from Columbia University in Jan.
 2009, having worked with Dr. David Schiminovich on Lyman break analogs (LBAs).
 These low-redshift (z < 0.3) analogs of distant Lyman break galaxies offer a more-detailed view into galaxy evolution in the early Universe.
 She began working at Goddard Space Flight Center (GSFC) as a NASA Postdoctoral Program (NPP) fellow, and has since continued at GSFC as a research scientist under the CRESST/UMBC program, with Dr. Ann Hornschemeier.
 Her current research interests are on studying the X-ray emission from starburst and low metallicity galaxies, especially for understanding how the X-ray emission of galaxies evolves over cosmic time and its role on heating the intergalactic medium (IGM).
-In addition, Antara is interested in studying galaxy evolution and star formation, observing actively star-forming galaxies to study their stellar (and X-ray binary) populations and addressing the question(s): what triggers (and quenches) star formation activity in galaxies?
-She has experience with a wide range of multi-wavelength data, spanning from radio (VLA and GBT) to X-ray (Chandra), and including Spitzer Infrared, OSIRIS (Keck) NIR Integral Field Spectroscopy, SDSS optical, and GALEX UV data.
+In addition, Antara is interested in studying galaxy evolution and star formation using multi-wavelength datasets, observing actively star-forming galaxies to study their stellar (and X-ray binary) populations and addressing the question(s): what triggers (and quenches) star formation activity in galaxies?
+Separate from these research topics, Dr. Basu-Zych serves as a HEASARC staff scientist, ingesting tables, maintaining the HEASARC archives and webpages, and monitoring usage statistics.

 Dr. Panayiotis Tzanavaris has studied the intergalactic medium with quasar absorption lines, astrophysical constraints on the variation of fundamental constants, and the X-ray luminosity function of normal galaxies.
 He has extensive expertise in techniques and analysis from different wavelength regions, including radio, optical, UV and X-ray.
-He is currently working on a multiwavelength (UV, optical, X-ray, IR) project to characterize star-formation activity and evolution of Hickson Compact Groups of galaxies.
+He is interested in multiwavelength (UV, optical, X-ray, IR) AGN and star formation properties of Hickson Compact Groups of galaxies.
 He has performed high-performance computing simulations of populations synthesis models for X-ray binary populations in normal galaxies.
 He is exploring X-ray reprocessing in nearby AGNs with broadband X-ray data to decipher the relative importance of narrow vs. broad Fe Kα emission, including associated reflection spectra.
 He further provides support to the US Athena NASA Study Team and NASA's Physics of the Cosmos Program.
-He holds an M. Sci. from the University of London and his Ph.D. from the University of Cambridge, Institute of Astronomy/Churchill College.
+He holds an M. Sci. from the University of London, King's College, and a Ph.D. from the University of Cambridge, Institute of Astronomy/Churchill College.